Facebook

 What does heat stroke do to you?

-It can cause symptoms like confusion, rapid breathing, and racing heart rate.
+Heat stroke can cause symptoms like confusion, rapid breathing, and racing heart rate.
 If not treated promptly, it may lead to complications such as organ damage, brain injury, or even death.

 What are the four stages of heat exhaustion?